-A range of assessment methods including: observations; case studies; team projects; short answer questions and practical projects.
+A range of assessment methods including observations; assignments; and short answer questions will be used to gather evidence.

 Students are expected to commit to both the theory and practical components for the entire duration of the course.
+Students need to be prepared to complete 36 service periods out of regular class time as part of this qualification.
+Functions are undertaken both during school hours and out of school hours.

-How can parents assist learning?
+How can parents/caregivers assist learning in Certificate III in Hospitality?

-Parents can assist by supporting students to regularly complete competency requirements.
+Parents/caregivers can assist by organising transport to and from functions as well as supporting students to regularly complete competency requirements.

-This is a two-year course.
+This is a two-year course offered via a Third-Party arrangement with Training Direct Australia.
 The RTO guarantees that the student will be provided with every opportunity to complete the certificate as per the rights and obligations outlined in the enrolment process and information handbooks provided.
 Students successfully achieving all qualification requirements will be provided with a Certificate and record of results.
 Students who achieve at least one unit (but not the full qualification) will receive a Statement of Attainment.

 Correct at time of publication but subject to change.
-Date of publication 18 June 2019.
+Date of publication 6 June 2022.